Zorger27/3dConfigurator/README.md

 ### Technologies: Three.js, Orbit controls, Vue.js, VueX, HTML5, CSS3, FlexBox CSS, JavaScript. ###
 ![Screen_01](https://github.com/user-attachments/assets/8ddafa60-60e0-4907-8026-176e06a65c52)

 #### *A 3D configurator is an innovative online technology that enables users to interact with 3D product models in real-time.
-It’s a powerful tool for businesses that allows your customers to customize products to their preferences—changing colors, textures, and other parameters and seeing the results instantly.* ####
+It’s a powerful tool for businesses that allows your customers to customize products to their preferences — changing colors, textures, and other parameters and seeing the results instantly.* ####

 + Color Configurator: Select and change the color of an object.
 + Texture Configurator: Choose and adjust the texture for an object.